manifestival/manifestival/README.md

 - [controller-runtime](https://github.com/manifestival/controller-runtime-client)

 Once you have a client, create a manifest from some path to a YAML doc.
-This could be a path to file, directory, or URL.
+This could be a path to a file, directory, or URL.
 Other sources are supported, too.

 ```go